petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

     PACKER OUT ==> azure-arm: Connected to SSH!
     ```

 1. *Run customizations*.
 When customizations run, you can identify them by reviewing the `customization.log` file.
-Search for `(telemetry)`.
+Search for `(telemetry)`:

     ```text
     (telemetry) Starting provisioner windows-update